-We draw attention to Note 4(a) of the financial statements, which indicates the uncertainty around the Group's ability to achieve a favorable legal outcome in the local courts in Macedonia pertaining to the ongoing case for the exploration license, repayment of existing funding arrangements and the requirement to raise additional short term financing.
-As stated in Note 4(a), these events or conditions, along with other matters as set out in Note 4(a), indicate that a material uncertainty exists which may cast significant doubt over the Group's ability to continue as a going concern.
-Our opinion is not modified in respect of this matter.
+We draw attention to Note 3(a) in the financial statements, which indicates that the Group will need to raise additional funds.
+As stated in Note 3(a), these events or conditions, indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.